Menggg/BLINK/README.md

 OpenCL package instalation on Linux (For parallel computing)
 ----
-OpenCL package isn't pre-installed on most linux OS.
+OpenCL package isn't pre-installed on most Linux OS.
 Please download installation package, AMDAPPSDK-3.0.zip.
 Unzip this folder and use ./install.sh to install OpenCL.

 If you just want to use single thread computing function of BLINK, please just download single thread version (blink_linux) and use it without any environment setting.